 'I'll go upstairs and change out of my dirty work-clothes.
 You can go up to the lounge with Mum and the kids for a few minutes, unless you want to stay here?'

-‘Lead the way,’ I said, curious to see more of Ginny’s house.
-She led me through the door by which her Mum had left the kitchen and into a small hallway.
+'Lead the way,' I said, curious to see more of Ginny's house.
+She led me through the door by which her Mum had left the kitchen and into another small hallway.

 'There's a loo there, if you need it,' Ginny pointed to another door.
 I shook my head.

 'The lounge is up here.'
 Ginny led me through an arched door in a thick stone wall, up a short flight of stone stairs and into a huge room, the converted barn.